Skip to content

 [26.12.2023 18:13.13.062] [INFO] Your configuration file doesn't contain syntax errors :)

-config.js.template can be used instead of config.js.
+Since MagicMirror² version v2.35.0 curly braced bash environment variable are allowed inside the config.js file.
 This allows you to use variables to replace hardcoded options.
-When starting MagicMirror² a config.js is created from config.js.template and the variables are resolved.
-This is most useful for tech support provided on the forums (opens new window) and sharing your configuration.
-Note: You cannot use this with MM_CONFIG_FILE above at this time.
+When starting MagicMirror² the variables are resolved.
+This is most useful for tech support provided on the forums and sharing your configuration.

 Variables must be inserted as ${MY_VARIABLE}, examples: